Melty Blood: Melty Blood: Type Lumina

-Melty Blood: Type Lumina is the fifth game in the Melty Blood fighting game series.
-It also serves as a reboot of the series, and takes place in the new continuity established by Tsukihime -A piece of blue glass moon-, the first entry of Tsukihime remake series.
+Melty Blood: Type Lumina is the fifth game in the series.
+It also serves as a reboot of the series, and takes place in the new continuity established by Tsukihime -A piece of blue glass moon-, the first entry of the Tsukihime remake series.
 As such, it shares the remake's modernized setting, revised designs, exclusive characters, and story changes.
 The visuals and mechanics of the game were also redone from the ground up.
 It was released worldwide on PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows on September 30, 2021.

 Reception

 Destructoid concluded their review with "Nearly 14 years after first bursting onto the scene, Melty Blood has aged to the point of near-perfection.
 While a few aspects of the package leave something to be desired, the fact remains that, at its core, this is a supreme fighter with a diverse roster and deep, compelling mechanics that merit your attention."

 Melty Blood Act Cadenza has been featured at the international fighting game tournament Tougeki in 2006, 2007, and 2008, but was not present at the 2009 Tougeki.
 Melty Blood Actress Again was featured at the Evolution Championship Series 2010 tournament after winning a poll, beating titles such as Street Fighter III: 3rd Strike.